General Electric posts loss, cash flow takes Boeing hit

-(Reuters) - General Electric Co (GE.N) swung back to a financial loss in the second quarter, as the restructuring of its ailing power business drained more cash than expected from its otherwise profitable industrial unit.
+July 31 (Reuters) - General Electric Co swung back to a financial loss in the second quarter, as the restructuring of its ailing power business drained more cash than expected from its otherwise profitable industrial unit.

 The company said it had lost $600 million in cash flow in relation to the groundings of Boeing’s 737 MAX planes would take a hit of $400 million per quarter in the second half of the year if the groundings continued.